cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-management.md

 The labs in this section will explore:

-- storing configuration bundles on Operations Center
+- storing and managing configuration bundles on Operations Center
 - setting a default configuration bundle
 - setting up GitOps for automating CloudBees CI configuration bundle updates

 ## Managing Configuration Bundles on Operations Center

 This lab will provide an overview of how configuration bundles are managed via the Operations Center UI and how to manually apply a configuration bundle to a controller.
 The first part of the overview will be on the Operations Center **Configuration as Code bundles** settings page that is only accessible by workshop instructors.
-Therefore, the first part of this lab will explore the 3 major components on the Operations Center **Configuration as Code bundles** settings page without any hands-on material.
+Therefore, the first part of this lab, that will explore the 3 major components on the Operations Center **Configuration as Code bundles** settings page, wont' have any hands-on material.

 ![Operations Center Configuration as Code bundles settings pag](ops-center-config-bundle-settings.png?width=70pc)